adstuart/azure-privatelink-dns-microhack/README.md

 ## :checkered_flag: Results

-- You have deployed a basic Azure SQL Server, modified the default firewall settings, and connected to it from your Azure client/mgmt VM.
+- You have deployed a basic Azure SQL Server, modified the default firewall settings, and connected to it from your *az-mgmt-vm* VM.
 You have confirmed that you are accessing it via the "Internet" (This traffic does not leave the Microsoft backbone, but it does use Public IP addresses).
-The traffic is sourced from the dynamic NAT address of your client/mgmt VM and is destined to a public IP address sitting in front of the Azure SQL Service.
+The traffic is sourced from the dynamic NAT address of your *az-mgmt-vm* VM and is destined to a public IP address sitting in front of the Azure SQL Service.

 # Challenge 2 : Implement Service Endpoints to restrict access to your Azure SQL Server

 ### Goal

-The goal of this challenge is to implement Service Endpoints to restrict access to your Azure SQL Server; turning off inbound connections from Public IPs (The Internet) and only allowing access from the subnet within which your Azure client/mgmt VM Resides.
+The goal of this challenge is to implement Service Endpoints to restrict access to your Azure SQL Server; turning off inbound connections from Public IPs (The Internet) and only allowing access from the subnet within which your *az-mgmt-vm* VM resides.

 Service Endpoints are often thought of as "generation 1" of secure access to PaaS services that do not benefit from VNet injection.
-It is good to revisit the behaviour or Service Endpoints to highlight the subtle benefits when working with Private Link.
+It is good to revisit the behaviour of Service Endpoints to highlight the subtle benefits when working with Private Link.

 ## Task 1: Remove public IP address from SQL Server firewall

-Within the previous step we added the public NAT IP address used by our client/mgmt VM to the SQL Server firewall.
+Within the previous step we added the public S-NAT IP address used by our *az-mgmt-vm* VM to the SQL Server firewall.
 Please remove this IP address and save the firewall settings.
-This ensure that no inbound connections are permitted from any public IP address.
+This ensures that no inbound connections are permitted from any public IP address.

 ## Task 2: Enable Service Endpoints on your subnet

-On your Infra subnet, within the Azure Spoke VNet, enable Service Endpoints for Azure.SQL.
+On your InfrastructureSubnet subnet, within the spoke-vnet VNet, enable Service Endpoints for Azure.SQL.

 ![image](images/3.PNG)

 ## Task 3: Enable Virtual Network access within SQL Server Firewall

-Create a new Virtual Network rule within your SQL Server Firewall allowing access from the InfrastructureSubnet within which your Azure client/mgmt VM resides.
+Create a new Virtual Network rule within your SQL Server Firewall allowing access from the InfrastructureSubnet within which your *az-mgmt-vm* VM resides.
 Notice how it recognises that you have enabled the service endpoint for Azure.SQL in Task 1 - "service endpoint status = enabled".

 ![image](images/4.PNG)